Penson122/personal-blog/_posts/2020-10-20-so-you're-making-a-blog.markdown

 Even though the site was [initially broken](https://github.com/Penson122/personal-blog/pull/3/files), it suited the purpose of a "hello, world!" app.
 It was also simple to fixup and update in production.

-The alternatives could have been locally bundling the site, pushing it to the sever, rebuilding the container (or replacing the mounted directory).
+The alternatives could have been locally bundling the site, pushing it to the sever, and rebuilding the container.
 Instead it was `git push`, `docker pull`, `./kill.sh && start.sh`.
 An obviously much simpler, repeatable, process which less room for error, and frustration.
 With the ability to roll back to boot.

 To summarise: when starting new projects first interrogate any gaps in understanding, then experiment to prove assumptions, and leverage automation to simplify process and accelerate experimentation.